theokwebb/C_BindShell/README.md

 ## Update (19/08/2023)

-I recently showed my code to a [friend](https://github.com/b10s) who pointed out a really cool (unintentional) feature of my code:
+I recently showed my code to a [friend](https://github.com/b10s) who pointed out a really cool (unintentional) feature of the code:

 He asked me to consider what would happen if you run the program like so: `./bindshell hi`